List of New Testament verses not included in modern English translations: John 7:53–8:11

 Caspar René Gregory, who compiled a catalog of New Testament manuscripts, summarizes the situation: "Now I have no doubt that the story [of the adulteress] itself is as old as the Gospel of John or even older, and that it is a true story.
 But it is no part of that gospel.
 That is perfectly sure."

+It was the opinion of M.R.
+James, in his Apocryphal New Testament (p.
+34), "It is hardly necessary, perhaps, to observe that the Last Twelve Verses of St. Mark and the story of the woman taken in adultery form no part of the original text of the Gospels."